Alagris/MealyCompilerDocs/Wizja.md

 #Dokument wizji projektu MealyCompiler

-Autor: ...
+####(MealyCompiler project vision)

+Autor: Aleksander Mendoza, Bogdan Bondar, Marcin Jabłoński Información de la conversación

-Data: ...
+Data: 18 March 2020

 ### 1. Wprowadzenie/Introduction

->Dokument dotyczy projektu realizowanego w ramach  Niniejszy dokument służy przedstawieniu przeznaczenia tworzonego systemu, jego głównych cech i przyjętych założeń.
+##### Some theoretical background in nutshell
 The foundation of modern technology lies in computability theory.
 There've been proposed dozens of various computation models.
-The most popular of them being Turing machines, unrestricted register machines, recursive functions, lambda calculus, cellular automata, circuit systems, algorithmic state machines etc. There are also many less powerful and specialized models such as primitive recursive functions, memory-restricted Turing machines, simply-typed lambda calculus, context-free grammars, determinisitc pushdown automata, finite state automata, regular expressions and many more.
-All of them (and many variantsof them) found extensive applications in industry.
-One of the models, called Mealy machines is especially heavily used in natural language processing, machine learning and formal specification of systems.

-##I think we should supplement the last sentence, because after enumeration of all models it looks like one of them, not like the main theme of the document.
-Maybe we can write a little bit more about advanteges or differences of mealy compiler.
+Chomsky proposed entire hierarchy of them.
+However, the more powerful a model is, the more complex are its properties, which makes it difficult or impossible to perform various operations.
+For instance you can easily minimize finite state automata, but doing so for non-deterministic automata is NP-hard*, while minimization of Turing machines is undecidable.
+Our product will focus on special model called Mealy automata.
+We should take advantage of all guarantees and features this model provides.
+Thanks to their ability to relate some strings to others, Mealy machines are especially heavily used in natural language processing, machine learning and formal specification of systems.
+The basic idea behind all kinds of Mealy machines is extending finite state automata with output.
+Each edge should have 2 labels: one for input and one for output.
+One of thme decides where to go, the other tells what to print.
+Such model has benefit of most of the properties of standard finite state automata, while also has many additional properties.
+You can compose and invert automata very much like functions or relations in other fields of mathematics.
+It's possible to extend regular expressions with output as well.
+You can minimize them easily or add non-determinism.

+##### Our better model

+We should specifically focus only on Mealy machines that represent functions (always produce only one output), while also try to give them maximal expressive power that's practically possible.
+It should introduce a great model that any machine-learning specialist could add to their toolbox.
+Every formal-verification reasearcher could also express more advanced system properties, without sacrificing strong guarantees of deterministic models.
+On top of that, every linguist working with rule-based translation could easily use our product.

+*actually it's PSpace, which is conjectured to be NP-hard.

 ### 2. Cel/Goal
->Należy opisać, jaki problem zostanie rozwiązany dzięki projektowi, po co właśnie taki temat podejmujemy.
-Na przykład:
-Celem projektu jest stworzenie nowego serwisu społecznościowego “RetroCar”, umożliwiającego zawieranie znajomości i wymianę informacji osobom z Polski, zainteresowanym starymi samochodami.

 Our compiler of Mealy machines addresses two practical problems:

 - difficulty of maintaining large rule-based systems
-- efficiency of evaluating millions of rules
+- efficiency of evaluating millions of rules in production environment

 ### 3. Rynek/Market
->Należy odnieść się do dostępnych rozwiązań realizujących podobny cel.
-Powinno być jasne, w jakim zakresie tworzony system się od nich odróżnia.
-Na przykład:
-Serwis “RetroCar”, w odróżnieniu od istniejących serwisów poświęconych wybranym markom samochodów (np. http://www.syrena.nekla.pl/), umożliwi zrzeszanie wielbicieli dowolnych marek samochodów.
-Jednocześnie będzie pozwalał, w miarę możliwości technicznych, na import danych z innych serwisów, na przykład poprzez mechanizm RSS.

 Currently there exists only one serious alternative, which is openfst library with their Thrax extension for writing regex-like grammars.
 Their solution has numerous problems.
 It's focus on probabilistic approach to modeling nondeterminism, made the library quite slow.
 It also became a double-edged sword, by making rule-based system difficult to maintain (compiler doesn't warn programmer when nondeterminism causes some rules to overshadow others).
 Compilation of grammars is lacking in many aspects.
 The grammar expression language is very basic and obscure.
 Compiler is not parallized and highly inefficient.
 On top of that, the probabilistic approach